Vegan Jalapeño Poppers

 It didn’t take long before I started to wonder…could I make jalapeño poppers vegan?

-Once I got in the kitchen and experiment it didn’t take long before I realized I could make homemade vegan baked jalapeño poppers!
-Yes!
+Once I got in the kitchen and experimented I realized I could make homemade vegan jalapeño poppers!
+It’s not only possible, it’s even easy and delicious.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.